AlexxNica/openvpn-ui/README.md

 ## Setup

 - Create a file called `config.yml` using `config.yml.dist` as reference
+- Create and set Github client secrets if you want auth, must be set as env vars
 - Install dependencies: `npm install`
 - Run server: `node server.js`